Configure Amazon Web Services load balancers

 Ensure that internet-facing is selected.

 Load Balancer Protocol

 Select HTTPS.
-Do not add a second listener.
+Don't add a second listener.
 Availability Zones

 For each VPC containing Access Gateway nodes, select the check box for each Availability Zone in use.
-For example if nodes were in both us-west-1 and us-west-2 check both entries.
+For example, if nodes were in both us-west-1 and us-west-2, select both entries.